Ajith-Bondili/UFC-Fight-Predictor/README.md

 # UFC Fights EV Predictor

-A simple React+TypeScript frontend showing weekly UFC fights with sportsbook odds and my Python Elo‑based win probabilities & expected value (EV).
-Positive‑EV fighters are highlighted in green; negative in red.
+**A simple React+TypeScript frontend showing weekly UFC fights with sportsbook odds, alongside my Python Elo‑based win probabilities & expected value (EV) model.
+Positive‑EV fighters are highlighted in green; negative‑EV fighters in red.
+If both fighters have negative EV, both will be red.
+Screenshot below shows data from UFC 315.

+If you use this to place your own bets, please do so at your own discretion.**

 <p align="center">
   <img src="./assets/ufc315_predictions.png" alt="UFC 315 Predictions UI" width="600"/>